'Tiny' house village for St. Louis homeless coming to Downtown West, mayor announces

 The city is in negotiations to contract with a local service provider to manage the village, but has not yet publicly named the organization.

-Krewson will request final approval for the lease and the service provider contract Wednesday at a virtual meeting of the city's top fiscal body, the Board of Estimate and Apportionment.
-The board approves all CARES Act allocations.
+Krewson will request final approval for the lease and the service provider contract Wednesday at a virtual meeting of the city’s top fiscal body, the Board of Estimate and Apportionment.
+The board approves all federal relief funding allocations.

 If approved, Krewson’s office expects the first residents will be able to move into the homes by Dec.
 1.